SSTGroup/Correlation-Analysis-in-High-Dimensional-Data/README.md

 [[4]](Sparse-CCA/) C. Lameiro, and P. J. Schreier, “A sparse CCA algorithm with application to model-order selection for small sample support,” Proc.
 IEEE Int.
 Conf.
 Acoustics, Speech and Signal Process., New Orleans, LA, USA, March 2017.

-[[5]](Improper-Signal-Subpsace-Detection/) Tanuj Hasija,  Christian Lameiro and Peter J. Schreier ,“Determining the Dimension of the Improper Signal Subspace in Complex-Valued Data,” Submitted in IEEE Signal Processing Letters, 2017.
+[[5]](Improper-Signal-Subpsace-Detection/) Tanuj Hasija,  Christian Lameiro and Peter J. Schreier ,“Determining the Dimension of the Improper Signal Subspace in Complex-Valued Data,” IEEE Signal Processing Letters, vol. 24, no. 11, pp. 1606-1610, Nov.
+2017.